saadaziz/full-stack/front-end/readme.md

     - Deploying independent layers without impacting other components
     - Granular releases, enabling multivariate testing
     - Components can incrementally evolve over time in the direction teams' see fit
+- In simpler terms
+    - The client's browser will run an application, a "containing" application, platform
+    - The platform application, will be made up of sub-applications, for example, user

 ### test for completion
 - How will I know that the vision has come true?